2019 Mini Season Outline

 During the Refining Phase, our lifting cycles will develop strength in the basic lifts: back squat, front squat, deadlift, and press.
 We’ll be specifically focused on improving our 20 rep back squat, and we’ll use variations of each lift (e.g. tempo and pause squats, single leg RDL, and behind the neck presses) to increase our adaptation.
 After 5 weeks we will have a “deload” week without these strength sessions – this will allow our bodies some time to recover and adapt.

 During the Refining Phase, our gymnastics work will be focused on developing positions and body awareness.
 Over the course of the 12 weeks, we will complete progressions for hollow and arch positions, handstands, muscle up transitions, pistols, L-sits, and jump rope skills.

 Olympic Lifting – 1 session per week

 We’ll incorporate one dedicated Olympic lifting session (either Clean and Jerk or Snatch) per week.

-TheTesting Phaseis the fun part – this is where we get to measure our progress over the past year.
-We will decrease our volume with the start of the CrossFit Games Open, and the Open workouts will be programmed as our weekly benchmark on Fridays.
+The Testing Phase is the fun part – this is where we get to measure our progress over the past year.
+The Open workouts will be programmed as our weekly benchmark on Fridays, and we will spend a larger portion of the rest of our workouts during this phase focused on recovery.
 We will continue an abbreviated strength cycle to maintain our strength throughout the Open, and we will train the full spectrum of skills during this time period in our GPP workouts.
 The week after the Open will be a traditional “deload” week.